scribu/wp-category-checklist-tree/readme.txt

 == Description ==

 On the post editing screen, after saving a post, you will notice that the checked categories are displayed on top, breaking the category hierarchy.
 This plugin removes that "feature".

+Additionally, it automatically scrolls to the first checked category.

 Works with custom taxonomies too.

-Just install and forget about it.

 Links: [Plugin News](http://scribu.net/wordpress/category-checklist-tree) | [Author's Site](http://scribu.net)